-The sampling frame for the Farm Accounts Survey is the June Agricultural census.
+The sampling frame for the Farm Business Survey is the June Agricultural census.
 While, ideally, each strata in the survey would be proportionally representative of those farm types in the whole of Scotland, it is possible for the make up of the farming population to change from year to year and over longer periods of time.
 As farms can remain within the sample indefinitely the composition of the sample may not change in line with or at the same speed as the composition of the population of farms in Scotland.
-It is also possible, though not common in the FAS for farms in the sampling frame to be misclassified and as a result included in a different stratum to that which they are classified following recruitment (when more information about the farm and activities becomes available), this can also result in divergence from the ideal, truly proportional sample.
+To account for this, a design effect for disproportionate sampling was introduced.
+The size of this design effect increases the further the strata is from being proportionally representative of that strata for the whole of Scotland.
+It is then applied into the calculation of our 95% confidence intervals.
+It should be noted that if the strata is already proportionally representative, the design effect will be equal to one, and no adjustments to the intervals will take place.